-Short Answer: You won’t be able to negotiate prices or haggle with CarMax.
+You won’t be able to negotiate prices or haggle with CarMax.
 You may, however, be able to get a tax credit if you sell or trade-in your vehicle at select CarMax dealerships.
 You may also be able to negotiate for things like minor repairs or new tires when you purchase a vehicle.
-For more information on CarMax “no-haggle pricing,” see below.

 Can You Negotiate With CarMax?

-When offering a quote and pricing vehicles, CarMax uses a four-step process and considers the vehicle’s exterior, interior, test drive, and vehicle valuation.
-For more details of CarMax’s appraisal process, see our related article.
+When offering a quote and pricing vehicles, CarMax uses an established process and considers the vehicle’s exterior, interior, test drive, and vehicle valuation (as previously reported).

 Negotiable Services at CarMax

 You may also be able to ask for minor repairs or new tires when purchasing a vehicle.
-CarMax details all vehicles before selling them, but, before you finalize your sale, you might want to check the car for any visible damage and/or tire wear.
-Requests are handled on a case-by-case basis.
+CarMax details all vehicles before selling them, but before you finalize your sale, you might want to check the car for any visible damage and/or tire wear.
+CarMax handles these requests on a case-by-case basis.

-You have the option to finance through CarMax or your own financial institution.
-Depending on your credit, you may have several finance options to weigh.
+When you buy a car from CarMax, you have the option to finance through CarMax or through another financial institution of your choice — your bank, credit union, or another lender may be more willing to negotiate.
+Depending on your credit history, you may have several finance options to weigh.

-Want to know more about CarMax’s in-house financing?
-See our article on the CarMax auto loan grace period.
+For more on CarMax’s in-house financing, see our research on the CarMax auto loan grace period.

 For even more about CarMax’s policies, see our coverage of the hidden fees associated with buying a car from CarMax.